arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 As we can see the only board that has the two properties matching is the `mkr1000`, in this case the CLI knows that the board is surely an MKR1000.

-Note that `vid` and `pid` properties are just free text key/value pairs: the discovery may returns basically anything, the board just needs to have the same properties defined in `boards.txt` to be identified.
+Note that `vid` and `pid` properties are just free text key/value pairs: the discovery may return basically anything, the board just needs to have the same properties defined in `boards.txt` as `upload_port.*` to be identified.

 We can also specify multiple identification properties for the same board using the `.N` suffix, for example:

 ```
 myboard.name=My Wonderful Arduino Compatible Board
-myboard.pears=20
+myboard.upload_port.pears=20
-myboard.apples=30
+myboard.upload_port.apples=30
 ```

 will match on `pears=20, apples=30` but:

 ```
 myboard.name=My Wonderful Arduino Compatible Board
-myboard.pears.0=20
+myboard.upload_port.0.pears=20
-myboard.apples.0=30
+myboard.upload_port.0.apples=30
-myboard.pears.1=30
+myboard.upload_port.1.pears=30
-myboard.apples.1=40
+myboard.upload_port.1.apples=40
 ```

 will match on both `pears=20, apples=30` and `pears=30, apples=40` but not `pears=20, apples=40`, in that sense each "set" of identification properties is indepentent from each other and cannot be mixed for port matching.